MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.SystemWlanAdd

-This event sends data indicating whether the system has WLAN, and if so, whether it uses an emulated driver that could block an upgrade, to help keep Windows up to date.
+This event sends data indicating whether the system has WLAN, and if so, whether it uses an emulated driver that could block an upgrade, to help keep Windows up-to-date.

 The following fields are available:

-- **objectInstanceId**  Will always be Wlan.
+- **objectInstanceId**  This will always be Wlan.
-- **AppraiserVersion**  The version of the appraiser binary generating the events.
-Example: 10014361
+- **AppraiserVersion**  The version of the Appraiser file that is generating the events.
-- **Blocking**  Indicates if upgrade is blocked due to an emulated WLAN driver.
-Example: FALSE
+- **Blocking**  Is the upgrade blocked because of an emulated WLAN driver?
-- **HasWlanBlock**  Indicates if upgrade is blocked due to an emulated WLAN driver.
-Example: FALSE
+- **HasWlanBlock**  Does the emulated WLAN driver have an upgrade block?
-- **WlanEmulatedDriver**  Indicates if the system has an emulated WLAN driver.
-Example: FALSE
+- **WlanEmulatedDriver**  Does the device have an emulated WLAN driver?
-- **WlanExists**  Indicates if the device supports WLAN at all.
-Example: TRUE
+- **WlanExists**  Does the device support WLAN at all?
-- **WlanModulePresent**  Indicates if any WLAN modules are present.
-Example: TRUE
+- **WlanModulePresent**  Are any WLAN modules present?
-- **WlanNativeDriver**  Indicates if the system has a non-emulated WLAN driver.
-Example: TRUE
+- **WlanNativeDriver**  Does the device have a non-emulated WLAN driver?

 ### Microsoft.Windows.Appraiser.General.SystemWlanRemove

-This event indicates that the SystemWlan object represented by the objectInstanceId is no longer present.
-No object attributes are transmitted other than the objectInstanceId.
+This event indicates that the SystemWlan object is no longer present.

 The following fields are available:

 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.